coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/deploy-a-machine.md

 The following instructions assume all the nodes in the network (including yours) have public IP addresses.
-(A BigchainDB network _can_ be run inside a private network, using private IP addresses, but we don't cover that here.)
+(A corechaindb network _can_ be run inside a private network, using private IP addresses, but we don't cover that here.)

 ## Operating System